Priorities for Strategy 1.2

 Identify the genomic and non-genomic factors associated with mental illnesses

-Investigators are encouraged to follow up on human genetic findings and leverage insights from NIMH’s large, existing efforts in genome-wide studies across genomic scales, including next-generation sequencing and epigenomics Investigators are urged not to make ‘models’ but to elucidate basic processes affected by disease risk factors, genetic or otherwise.
+Investigators are encouraged to follow up on human genetic findings and leverage insights from NIMH’s large, existing efforts in genome-wide studies across genomic scales, including next-generation sequencing and epigenomics.
+Investigators are urged not to make ‘animal models of disorders’ but to elucidate basic processes affected by disease risk factors, genetic or otherwise.
+Justification of a gene or mutation for study based on its relevance to human disease requires that a disease-association has already been demonstrated in rigorously designed, well-powered studies.
+Otherwise, studies of genes should be proposed as purely basic investigation based on the intrinsic interest of the selected genes (see, Report of the National Advisory Mental Health Council Workgroup on Genomics).
 The specific biological or mechanistic question should dictate the appropriate experimental system.
 Investigators are encouraged to develop and use single-cell and cell-type specific data generation and analyses.

 - Define genomic variations associated with mental illnesses and determine the biological consequences of these variations.